autophagy/bug-generator/README.md

 # bug-generator
 Small Processing project to create the bug of your dreams.
 Play with it [here](http://www.deadcells.org/bug-generator/).

 Press space to start/stop, press R to reset the canvas.
-1 and 2 toggle the background modes.
+1 and 2 toggle the background modes. + and - keys speed up or slow down the generation.

 Produces things like: